 Bankruptcy is your right under the Constitution and the Bankruptcy Code.
 In America, an honest debtor is entitled to a fresh start.
 In bankruptcy you can settle your debts through a chapter 13 bankruptcy payment plan.
 In chapter 7 bankruptcy, you can get a complete discharge of debt without payments.
 In either case, an appointed trustee supervises the process.
 In chapter 13, the trustee collects monthly payments for distributes to your creditors.
 In chapter 7, the trustee determines if you have property that can be sold for payment to creditors.
 If, as usual, your assets are exempt, the trustee files a “no-asset report.”
 Your case is closed, you get your discharge from all debts and your creditors get nothing.

-Lakelaw represents people and small business in bankruptcy in Illinois and Wisconsin.
+Lakelaw represents people and small business in bankruptcy in Illinois.
 We do so with “Care, Kindness, Courtesy, Respect, Professionalism and Dedication.”
 At Lakelaw, you are a unique person.
 So we treat you like a human being, not a cold legal file number.

 En Lakelaw, hablamos español.
 Podemos hablares en su propio idioma.